 Why It's Inconsiderate Not to RSVP

-An incomplete list of respondents can cause numerous problems for a host including difficulty in planning food quantities, issues relating to minimum guarantees with catering halls, uncertainty over the number of party favors and difficulties in planning appropriate seating, among other things.
-Until you host your own parties, it's difficult to imagine the frustration that ensues from inadequate responses to an RSVP.
+Many people don't RSVP because they don't want to disappoint the host.
+This attempt to spare their loved ones feelings usually causes more trouble than a simple no. An incomplete list of respondents can cause numerous problems for a host including difficulty in planning food quantities, issues relating to minimum guarantees with catering halls, uncertainty over the number of party favors and difficulties in planning appropriate seating, among other things.
+Until you host your own parties, it's difficult to imagine the frustration that ensues from inadequate responses to a RSVP.

 So the next time you see RSVP on an invitation you receive, please call your host and respond promptly.
 Your host will be eternally grateful.